History of the Staten Island Railway: Transfer of ferry service: 1947–1948

 On October 28, 1947, the SIRT filed with the Interstate Commerce Commission (ICC) to get permission to discontinue ferry service between Tottenville and Perth Amboy Ferry Slip in Perth Amboy, New Jersey.
 The SIRT said the abandonment should be permitted because of "the substantial deficits being incurred in operation of the service, which covers a distance of 3,600 feet".
+On the same date, Mayor John Delaney of Perth Amboy created a plan to fight the SIRT's proposal.
+He criticized the railroad for failing to notify the city of its intentions.
 On September 22, 1948, the ICC allowed the SIRT to abandon the ferry, which it had been operating for 88 years.
 On October 16, the ferry operation was transferred to Sunrise Ferries of Elizabeth, New Jersey, which had agreed to lease the railway's ferry facilities at Tottenville and to lease Perth Amboy wharf and dock properties there.
 The schedules and the five-cent fare for the ferry were maintained.
 In 1963, Perth Amboy ferry service was discontinued.

 Service cuts and the discontinuation of service: 1948–1953

-On October 28, 1947, Mayor John Delaney of Perth Amboy created a plan to fight the SIRT's proposal to abandon service between St. George and Tottenville.
-The Mayor criticized the railroad for failing to notify the city of its intentions.
-This effort to discontinue service failed, but on July 1, 1948, the New York City Board of Transportation took over all of the bus lines on Staten Island.
+On July 1, 1948, the New York City Board of Transportation took over all of the bus lines on Staten Island.
 As a result, the bus fare on Staten Island dropped from five cents per zone (twenty cents Tottenville to the ferry) to seven cents for the whole island, to match the fare of the other city-owned bus lines.
 The cheaper bus fare resulted in an exodus of passengers from the SIRT.
 In 1947, the SIRT had carried 12.3 million passengers but after the decrease in bus fares the number decreased to 8.7 million in 1948 and to 4.4 million in 1949.
 Three months after the change, passenger traffic dropped 32 percent on the Tottenville Division and 40 percent on the other two divisions.
 The buses saw a 25 percent increase in ridership.

 Due to the loss of ridership, on August 28, 1948, the SIRT announced it would reduce service on all three branches on September 5.
 Service would be reduced from 15-minute intervals in non-rush hours to 30 minutes during that time, and from 5 to 10 minutes in rush hours to 10 to 15 minutes during rush hours.
 The day afterwards, Richmond Borough President Cornelius A. Hall and Staten Island civic organizations announced they would oppose the proposed cuts.
 The PSC elected not to prevent the cut in service on September 2, 1948, and the cut went into effect three days later.
 237 of the previous 492 weekday trains were cut and the schedule of expresses was reduced during rush hours.
 In addition, all night trains after 1:29 a.m. were eliminated.
 The reduction of trips resulted in the firing of 30 percent of the company's personnel.